trickster-117/Random-Looping-Louie/README.md

 # Random-Looping-Louie
-Looping Louie moves randomly faster or slower
+This Arduino Sketch enables the Looping Louie to move faster and slower randomly by controlling a MOSFET-Transistor which drives the motor.